Updated April 15, 2023

 Introduction to Python yield Statement

-In Python, yield is the keyword that works similarly as the return statement does in any program by returning the values from the function called.
-As in any programming language if we execute a function and it needs to perform some task and have to give its result so to return these results we use the return statement.
-The return statement only returns the value from the function but yield statements also return multiple values by returning one value and wait, then it again resumes by saving that local state.
+In Python, yield is the keyword that works similarly as the return statement does in any program by returning the function’s values.
+As in any programming language, if we execute a function and it needs to perform some task and give its result to return these results, we use the return statement.
+The return statement only returns the value from the function, but yield statements also return multiple values by returning one value and wait, then it again resumes by saving that local state.
 Such functions that use yield statements instead of return statements are known as generator functions.
 These generator functions can have one or more yield statements.

 Working of yield Statement